 I bring a jetboil with lots of tea because a jetboil can easily be used in a tent's vestibule.
 When I'm sitting in my tent for hours on end, drinking tea not only keeps me warm, but helps to keep me hydrated and occupied.
 And it tastes good too...

 At the ripe old age of 36, I've become lazy.
 I do not want to get out of my tent at the middle of the night to use the bathroom...indeed, I don't want to get out of my sleeping bag.
 As such, I carry a pee bottle on most of my mountaineering trips.
 Men have it a little bit easier with pee bottles than women do.
 If men get really good at using them, they don't have to get out of their sleeping bags.
 Women usually require a pee funnel (something that most female guides consider an indispensable).
 The reality is, that I find a pee bottle so indispensable to my happiness on trips, that I would use one at home if my wife would let me.
 She doesn't...and has threatened divorce if I even think of trying to use a pee bottle in bed.

 Early in the season I like to bring down booties.
 These provide a great way to get out of your boots when it's snowy.
 Later in the season, when I can camp on dry dirt, I like to bring a pair of flip flops for the same reason.
 These items provide my boots the opportunity to dry and my feet the opportunity to breathe.

-Everybody has luxuries that they consider to be indispensible.
-The goal in creating a list of indispensible items is to really think about things that you absolutely must have in order to be comfortable.
+Everybody has luxuries that they consider to be indispensable.
+The goal in creating a list of indispensable items is to really think about things that you absolutely must have in order to be comfortable.
 And your indispensable list should be very very short...